Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/ancient-blue-dragon.md

 abilities_top:
   - name: "Sound Imitation"
     desc: "  The dragon can mimic any sound it has heard.
-To do so, it must succeed at a [[Deception]] check with a +4 circumstance bonus."
+To do so, it must succeed at a [[compendium/skills.md#Deception|Deception]] check with a +4 circumstance bonus."
 abilities_mid:
   - name: "Frightful Presence"
     desc: " ([[aura]], [[emotion]], [[fear]], [[mental]]);  90 feet, DC 39."